haomingbai/bjudger/README.md

 + c.out

 Then, the SHA512 hash of the original string will be calculated and the id of the problem will be the hash of the original string.

+## Notes

+The maintainer of this project has got illed and the project is currently unfinished.
+If you have any questions, please contact me at [haomingbai@hotmail.com](mailto:haomingbai@hotmail.com).